 The Board may delegate its powers to a committee of Directors.
 GPC has three committees outlined below, each comprising of four Directors.
 One Director on each committee is appointed Committee Chairman by Chairman of the Board.
 Management personnel attend these meetings as required and GPC's external and internal Auditors attend the Audit and Compliance Committee meetings.

 The Finance, Investment, Commercial and Audit Committee comprises of Adrienne Ward (Acting Chair), Peter Corones, Grant Cassidy and Stewart Butel.
 The qualifications of the members have been included in Directors’ biographies.
 The Committee was restructured in October 2015 following a reconstituted Board.
 The Committee is assisted by the CEO and Commercial General Manager.
 The internal and external auditors are invited to attend Committee meetings to present relevant reports and to openly discuss any concerns with the Committee, without Management influence.
 The Finance, Investment, Commercial and Audit Committee operates under a charter established by GPC's Board.

 People, Performance and Culture Committee

-The People, Performance and Culture Committee comprises of Gail Davidson (Chair), Peter Corones, Adrienne Ward and Peta Jamieson.
+The People, Performance and Culture Committee (formerly the Human Resources Committee) comprises of Gail Davidson (Chair), Peter Corones, Adrienne Ward and Peta Jamieson.
 In November 2015, following the reconstitution of the Board, the Committee was restructured.
-The Committee was assisted by the CEO Commercial General Manager, and the People, Community and Sustainability General Manager.
-The Committee's responsibilities include, but are not limited to:
+The Committee is assisted by the CEO, Commercial General Manager and the People, Community and Sustainability General Manager.

 The People, Performance and Culture Committee continued to review and approve GPC's strategic plans for Health and Safety.
 During 2015–16 the Committee monitored the progress of working groups developed as part of the Certified Agreement negotiations, and the progress of training, development and productivity initiatives throughout GPC.